 Welcome!
 We are a small family living on 85 acres in an underground, passive solar house in central North Carolina.
 We focus on ways to be self-sufficient and live off the land, with a big emphasis on “old time” or “lost” skills that were used by previous generations.
-We grow our own food, practice seed saving, food preservation and general frugality.
+We grow as much of our own food as we can, practice seed saving, food preservation and general frugality.
 While we now cook and bake solely in a wood cook stove, we do still use and enjoy some modern conveniences.
-Even with those that we still use, we have chosen to forego the trend of solar power and generators because of the dependence on batteries and fuel that must be obtained commercially.
-Instead we have chosen to position ourselves to live without electricity, and those modern conveniences, if necessary.
-Secondary, hand operated, well pumps and utilizing the natural slope of our land for engineering gravity fed water systems are one example of this.
+We are still connected to the grid and have deliberately chosen to forego the trend of solar power and generators because of the dependence on batteries and fuel that must be obtained commercially.
+Instead we have chosen to stay on grid but position ourselves to live without the electricity we currently have if that becomes necessary.
+We could still position ourselves that way if the batteries for the solar went out, but the money we would have spent converting to solar can instead go to things that make us immediately sustainable.
+Utilizing the natural slope of our land for engineering gravity fed water systems are one example of this.
 Another concentration of ours is the use of herbal medicine; specifically using only plants and herbs that are native to our area and thus readily available without depending on the commercial supply chain.
-Our view is that if you have to order it from the exotic country where it grows, you are still dependent on someone else to get it to you.
-I have studied extensively with some of the foremost foraging and herbal medicine making experts in the neighboring Appalachian mountains and I enjoy utilizing this knowledge in our daily lives as well as passing on these skills to others.
+Our view is that if you have to order it from the exotic country where it grows, you are still dependent on someone else to get it to you. (similar to our reasoning to not do solar) I have studied extensively with some of the foremost foraging and herbal medicine making experts in the neighboring Appalachian mountains and I enjoy utilizing this knowledge in our daily lives as well as passing on these skills to others.
 I am extremely blessed to come from a family that practiced many of these ways and then to have to been able to add to our bank of skills.
 Now, I enjoy sharing this knowledge with others.
-We host groups of 3 to 5 for on-site classes and also have a couple e-courses under construction.
-I’m also a Senior Instructor for American Survival Guide Magazine’s University Program where you can take courses from world renowned experts on everything from food preservation to how to survive in the wilderness or a grid-down society.

 I sincerely hope you find value in what you read here and will return as often as you can.
 Thanks for spending some time with us!